 Because your mouth changes over time, the alignment of your dentures can change, making it difficult to chew.

 Your dentures keep your cheeks looking full and even, just like natural teeth.
-If you observe any changes to your cheeks’ or jawline’s appearance, your dentures likely need adjustment.
+If you observe any changes in your cheeks’ or jawline’s appearance, your dentures likely need adjustments.

-If your dentures don’t fit properly or if the fit changes suddenly, they likely need an adjustment to reduce the pain or discomfort.
+If your dentures fit poorly or if the fit changes suddenly, they likely need an adjustment to reduce the pain or discomfort.

-Dentures can exacerbate some oral conditions, including oral sores.
-If you don’t maintain adequate oral health, you may develop oral infections like candidiasis or thrush while using dentures.
+Dentures can exacerbate some oral conditions, including mouth sores.
+You might develop infections like candidiasis or oral thrush if you don’t maintain adequate oral health while wearing dentures.

 After extended use, dentures can develop stains or odors.
-To prevent stains or odors, you should practice adequate denture care.
+To prevent stains or odors, practice proper denture care.

 If you notice any discoloration or smell, schedule an appointment with your dentist so they can inspect the dentures for any defects or replace them if necessary.
 Some dental offices use special ultrasonic equipment to deep clean dentures.

-To prevent sore gums, remove your dentures at least while sleeping.
-You should also practice adequate denture care to reduce the bacteria in the mouth, which can cause gum sores and other issues.
+To prevent sore gums, practice adequate denture care and remove your dentures before going to sleep.
+These minor adjustments will reduce bacteria in your mouth, which can cause sore gums and other issues.

-Some tips to keep your dentures clean are:
+Some tips to keep your dentures clean include: